pi-hole/docker-pi-hole/README.md

 ## Upgrade Notices:

+### Docker Pi-Hole v5.1

+- `--cap-add SYS_NICE` required to set elevated CPU priority and avoid warning message

 ### Docker Pi-Hole v4.2.2

 - ServerIP no longer a required enviroment variable **unless you run network 'host' mode**!
 Feel free to remove it unless you need it to customize lighttpd
-- --cap-add NET_ADMIN no longer required unless using DHCP, leaving in examples for consistency
+- `--cap-add NET_ADMIN` no longer required unless using DHCP, leaving in examples for consistency

 ### Docker Pi-Hole v4.1.1+